Jalen Berger

 Jalen Berger (born August 30, 2001) is an American college football running back for the UCLA Bruins.
 He previously played for the Wisconsin Badgers and the Michigan State Spartans.

-High school career
+Early life

 A native of Newark, New Jersey, Berger attended Don Bosco Preparatory High School in Ramsey, New Jersey.
 As a senior, he rushed 840 yards with 12 touchdowns and added 27 receptions for 357 yards and four touchdowns.
 Berger was selected to play in the 2020 All-American Bowl.
 He committed to the University of Wisconsin–Madison to play college football.

 College career

 Wisconsin

 As a true freshman at Wisconsin in 2020, Berger played in four games and made one start.
 He led the team with 301 yards on 60 carries with two touchdowns.
 Berger played in only three games in 2021, before being dismissed from the team.
 He finished the year with 88 yards on 24 carries with a touchdown.